mendix/docs/content/en/docs/refguide/general/upgrading-from-9-to-10.md

 ### 1.2 Upgrading from Older Versions of Studio Pro

-If your app is on a Studio Pro version below 9, you must sequentially.
+If your app is on a Studio Pro version below 9, you must upgrade sequentially.
 That means you must go from 7 to 8 (see details in [Moving from Desktop Modeler Version 7 to Studio Pro 8](https://docs.mendix.com/refguide8/moving-from-7-to-8/), from 8 to 9 (see details in [Moving from Mendix Studio Pro 8 to 9](/refguide/moving-from-8-to-9/), and finally from 9 to 10.

-To check what Studio Pro version your app running on Mendix Cloud is currently on, refer to the [Control Center dashboard](/developerportal/control-center/#dashboard).
+If your app is running on Mendix Cloud, you can check what version the app is currently on by referring to the [Control Center dashboard](/developerportal/control-center/#dashboard).
 Alternatively, contact your Customer Success Manager to find out how to check the Mendix version of your app.

 ## 2 Backing Up Your App